LibrarPotter/IouliProject/README.txt

 -- the new columns are: HTTPstatus2, HTTPheaders2, and URL2 (these are based on the reference location given in the header from the first status call.
 AKA These columns have the same info as the original Status, Header, and URL information but the URL used to populate them was given in the header of the first URL) The 2 at the end signifies that this is the second URL that I tried use to get to the correct page.
 - run check_locations_for_300 again but change input "status" and "header" from column: "HTTPstatus" and "HTTPheaders" to "HTTPstatus2" and "HTTPheaders2" (so that the status and the header used by the script are from the second URL).
 -- this adds 3 more columns: HTTPstatus3, HTTPheaders3, and URL3.
 The three indicates that this is the third URL that I tried programatically.

-In order to find patterns using OpenRefine:
-Faceted HTTPheaders2 by:
-	contains(value, (substring(cells["URL2"].value, 7))) #this allows me to see if HTTPheaders2 contains an almost identical string to the contents of URL2.
-My goal is to see if the redirect is essentially the same as URL2 or not.
+-- Use AddTheStatusListAndStatusOverviewColumn.ipynb to add "TheStatusList" column for the final status code and a "StatusOverview" column for if we are classifying the links as Active or Broken.
+-- Essentially what that code does:
 	Psudo code for next step:
 	if HTTPstatus3 is not null:
 		if value does not equal "error getting status2" add value of status3 to new column X else
 			add value of status2 to column X
 			(I found that over 133 of the 139 instences of an "error getting status2" were elsevier links that used 	"http://linkinghub.elsevier.com/retrieve", which is probably what created the unusual error)

-ifelse HTTPstatus2 is not null add value to column X else
+	ifelse HTTPstatus2 is not null:
+		add value to column X
+	else
 		add value from HTTPstatus to column X

 	if HTTPheaders3 == "error getting status2" and status2 == 302:
 		URL is broken
 	if HTTPheaders3 == "error getting status2" and status2 == 301:
 		URL is active

 	Add "statusOverview" column for:
 		if 200, 301, 302:
 			ACTIVE
 		else:
 			BROKEN

 Run get_citation_count_data_ADS_API on data: